 What you’ll need

-- Electrical wire with 16AWG thickness or thicker.
-Alternatively, you can use a set of insulated probes.
-These are easier to handle and come with multiple probe/clamp options, like alligator clips.
-Just make sure that they are rated for 600V or higher voltages.
+Instead of wire, you can also use a set of insulated probes.
+These are easier to handle and come with multiple probe/clamp options.
+Just make sure that they are rated for 600V or higher.

 - Make sure that all wires and leads are properly insulated.
 You don’t want the discharge tool to have any exposed metal that you can accidentally touch.

 - Double check that the wires (or probe leads) are rated for the maximum voltage that you will be working with.
-Typically, 600V rated wires are more than sufficient.
+Most of the time, 600V rated wires are more than sufficient.